 Always buy from a reputable retailer.
 The Carpet Foundation has 700 members who operate under a Code of Practice approved by the Trading Standards Institute.
 You can expect a written quotation, so there are no nasty surprises on your bill (such as charges for moving furniture), a protected deposit, and free conciliation if you experience any problems.

 Always have your carpet fitted professionally; it’s a real skill and should be fitted in accordance with BS5325, the British Standard for the installation of textile floorings.

 Carpet can be laid in any room, but is not recommended for kitchens, and most people avoid it in bathrooms.
 Halls, stairs and landings take the most wear and tear, so it is advisable to lay a hardwearing design in these areas, with at least 80 per cent wool content.

 You can be a little more indulgent in bedrooms, for example, that aren’t used as much.
 Consider man-made fibres such as polypropylene for kids’ rooms and dining spaces as it’s highly stain-resistant.
 It’s also worth noting that most carpets are suitable for use with underfloor heating, but it is advisable to check your choice with the heating system manufacturer.

 Vacuum regularly – at least twice a week.
 Quickly tackle any accidents to lessen the chance of lasting stains; solids should be scraped up.
 Blot spills carefully, working from the outside in, and apply cleaning agent to a cloth, never directly onto the carpet.
-For a professional service, contact the National Carpet Cleaners Association.
-You can also hire carpet-cleaning machines: Rug Doctor cleaners cost from £22.99 for 24 hours.
+For full instructions, don't miss our guide to cleaning carpets in 10 easy steps.